sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round4.md

 </video>

 ## **750 Superbike**
 The final race of the day, and I was definitely contemplating the ice-cold beverages loaded in the paddock cooler as we drew up to the grid.
 I was pleased to see that #15 Berto Wooldridge was off my left shoulder, an amazingly fast recovery after his crash in the previous race.

-If only I had taken the inside line into 1, maybe I could have denied Berto the holeshot, but as it was, I settle in behind him for the duration of the race.
+If only I had taken the inside line into 1, maybe I could have denied Berto the holeshot.
+As it was, I was content to settle in behind him for the duration of the race.

 I think everyone was ready for a cold drink, as the level of rambunctiousness was quite low.
 I ride to a clean 2nd place behind Wooldridge, pull it in, and hang it up.
 Round 4 is in the books!
 <video width="960" height="540" controls>